Skip to main content

 Types of tasks

-Trellis organizes your work into three departments, making it easy to see what needs to happen and who is responsible:
+Trellis organizes your work into departments, making it easy to see what needs to happen and who is responsible.
+Every workspace starts with four default departments:

 Cleaning